Pre-Concert Candlelight Dinner

 Soon after his coronation in 1701, King Frederick and Queen Sophie Charlotte expanded their Lützenburg residence.
 Tragically, Charlotte died of pneumonia in 1705 at the young age of 37.
 After her death, Frederick renamed the residence Charlottenburg Palace, built a magnificent dome, and added an “elongated building” named the Great Orangery.

 “Loud against quiet, solo against ensemble, a competition of instruments dominates the Baroque Period…”

 Berlin Residence Orchestra

-In 2006, the Berlin Residence Orchestra began staging classical music concerts in Charlottenburg’s Great Orangery.
-Chamber music ensembles formed within the orchestra play at events throughout Berlin.
+In 2006, the Berlin Residence Orchestra began conducting classical music concerts in Charlottenburg’s Great Orangery.
+Chamber music ensembles that formed within the orchestra play at events throughout Berlin.
 The staged atmosphere transports audiences beck in time to when kings listened to Baroque music.

 “Derived from the Portuguese word barroco, or ‘oddly shaped pearl,’ since the nineteenth century, the term Baroque describes the period in Western European music from 1600 to 1750.”
 The concerts are popular with locals and tourists.

 Last night, the chamber orchestra consisted of harpsichord, cello, bass, flute, violin, and four violas.
 There were flute, viola, and cello solos.
 Soprano Sara Gouzy and countertenor Georg A. Bochow were the featured vocalists.
 Their operatic solos and duos were fantastic!

 For a while, the commentator (compère) presented parts of the narrative in English and German – it was obvious he didn’t care for it.
 Later he spoke German only, so I missed the nuances and jokes that made others in the audience laugh….The program was slightly confusing to follow, but the music was wonderful.

 The program included works by well-known German and Italian composers, kings, and friends of kings: